springfall2008/batpred/docs/install.md

 CAUTION: If you are upgrading AppDaemon from an older version to version 0.15.2 or above you need to follow these steps to ensure Predbat continues working.
 These are only required if you are upgrading AppDaemon from an old version, they're not required for new installations of AppDaemon:

-- Make sure you have access to the HA filesystem, e.g. I use the Samba add on and connect to the drives on my Mac, but you can use ssh also.
+- Make sure you have access to the HA filesystem, e.g. I use the Samba add-on and connect to the drives on my Mac, but you can use ssh also.
 - Update AppDaemon to the latest version
 - Go into /addon_configs/a0d7b954_appdaemon and edit appdaemon.yaml.
 You need to add app_dir (see above) to point to the old location and update your logfile location (if you have set it).
 You should remove the line that points to secrets.yaml